 Sage: And did you incorporate Poria in there as well Mason?

 Mason: Oh man, yeah.
 Poria I can't believe we didn't bring up and I can't believe I haven't got it as a herb on its own.
 Talk about a mushroom that's got a branding problem.
-Somehow, in Daoist and even through TCM theory and herbalism, every single longevity formula has Poria in it.
+Somehow, in Taoist and even through TCM theory and herbalism, every single longevity formula has Poria in it.
 Not Reishi, like nearly every longevity formula has got this incredible immunological mushroom, Poria?
 Have you seen the pictures of me harvesting that thing?
 It was 20 kilos.

 Sage: I did see it.
 Incredible.